Gulslabs/learn-gen-ai/ocr-processor/readme.md

 ## Usage

 ### 1. Prepare Your Images

-Create an `images` directory then copy all your handwritten images here.
+Copy into  `images` directory all your handwritten images here.
 ```bash
 mkdir images
 ```